Search Results for

 • This field is optional and only displayed if file type is CSV.

 • By default, the checkbox is unticked.
-It means not all fields will be enclosed.
+This means not all fields are enclosed.

-• If the checkbox is ticked, all fields and header in the file will be enclosed.
+• If the checkbox is ticked, all fields and the header in the file are enclosed.

 • Enclosing character